Anomalous Local Criticality in Heavy Fermion Metals from Holography

-The $\Phi(\tilde{\omega},\tilde{q})$ is a regular function deduced from the solution of wave equation of the magnetic field, $\partial_{\mu}\left(\sqrt{-g}g^{\mu\nu}g^{\rho\lambda}F_{\nu\lambda}\right)=0,$ the wave equation in extra dimension is as As a consequence, $1/q^{2}$ is the only singular part of the $\chi_{p}$ in Eq.(\ref{eq:chi}).
-It peaks when the wave vector along line in the specified z-direction taking critical wave vector, indicating the magnetic fluctuations and hence the spin fluctuations are quasi-2D (x-y plane) in real space.
-The singularity of $\chi_{p}$ in $q$-space with mean-field critical exponent signifies the emergence of spatially local critical modes that associated with the traditional long-wavelength fluctuations of the order parameter.
-The locally critical picture arise as a result of two-dimensional transverse magnetic fluctuations.
+The $\Phi(\tilde{\omega},\tilde{q})$ is a regular function deduced from the solution of the wave equation of the magnetic field, $\partial_{\mu}\left(\sqrt{-g}g^{\mu\nu}g^{\rho\lambda}F_{\nu\lambda}\right)=0,$ the wave equation in the extra dimension is As a consequence, $1/q^{2}$ is the only singular part of the $\chi_{p}$ in Eq.(\ref{eq:chi}).
+It peaks when the wave vector along line in the specified z-direction taking critical wave vector, which indicates the magneitc fluctuations are quasi-2D (x-y plane) in real space, so are the spin fluctuations coupling with them.
+The singularity of $\chi_{p}$ in $q$-space with mean-field critical exponent signifies the emergence of spatially local critical modes that associate with the traditional long-wavelength fluctuations of the order parameter.
+The locally critical picture arises as a result of the fact that the magnetic flutuations live on a two-dimensional transverse plane.